Skip to main content

 6.0.1 Matriculation

 Every candidate for matriculation must subscribe to the following declaration by signing the Matriculation Registration Form which includes the first sentence of the text below.
-From 2022-23 new students recite together the following text:
+At matriculation, new students recite together the following text:

 I promise to observe the Statutes and Ordinances of the University as far as they concern me, and to pay due respect and obedience to the Chancellor and other officers of the University.

-I undertake to hold myself to the highest possible standards of personal conduct and to act with probity, avoid actions that would bring the College into disrepute, and abide by the rules and regulations of the College and the University at all times.
+In doing so, I undertake to hold myself to the highest standards of personal conduct and to act with probity, avoid actions that would bring the College into disrepute, and abide by the rules and regulations of the College and the University at all times.

 I shall engage with my academic studies to the very best of my ability; conduct myself with integrity and honesty; respect freedom of expression; and behave towards others with dignity and tolerance.